Tel Lachish is associated with the Biblical city of Lachish. And in the Kingdom of Judah, Lachish was second in importance only to Jerusalem.

 Hundreds of arrowheads discovered here attest to the Assyrian firepower aimed against the city’s defenders.

 But the counter-ramp did not help.
-Lachish fell and its inhabitants exiled.
+Lachish fell, and its inhabitants were exiled.

 The Battle of Jerusalem